symfony/symfony1-docs/gentle-introduction/en/12-Caching.markdown

 >
 >In addition to the HTML cache, symfony has two other cache mechanisms, which are completely automated and transparent to the developer.
 In the production environment, the configuration and the template translations are cached in files stored in the `myproject/cache/config/` and `myproject/cache/i18n/` directories without any intervention.
 >
 >PHP accelerators (eAccelerator, APC, XCache, and so on), also called opcode caching modules, increase performance of PHP scripts by caching them in a compiled state, so that the overhead of code parsing and compiling is almost completely eliminated.
-This is particularly effective for the Propel classes, which contain a great amount of code.
+This is particularly effective for the ORMs classes, which contain a great amount of code.
 These accelerators are compatible with symfony and can easily triple the speed of an application.
 They are recommended in production environments for any symfony application with a large audience.
 >
 >With a PHP accelerator, you can manually store persistent data in memory, to avoid doing the same processing for each request, with the `sfAPCCache` class if use APC for instance.
 And if you want to cache the result of a CPU-intensive function, you will probably use the `sfFunctionCache` object.
 Refer to Chapter 18 for more information about these mechanisms.